anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * The correct solution is to add the <b>mbstring</b> library to PHP (contact you host/support to resolve)

 = 2.3.1 =
-* Changed wp_enqueue_script of jquery.colorbox-min.js to reduce chance of conflict with other implementations of ColorBox (should update for this reason)
+* Changed wp_enqueue_script of jquery.colorbox-min.js to reduce chance of conflict with other implementations of Colorbox (should update for this reason)
 * Updated PHP Simple HTML DOM Parser from version 1.1 to 1.5
  * Memory leak fixed!
  * Added support for detecting the source html character set.
 This is used to convert characters when plaintext is requested.